Don't go hunting in Arizona without first familiarizing yourself with Arizona hunting laws. This article will help you get started.

-Acquiring a license will depend on your specific needs as a hunter, be it a regular license, a special license or various permits for hunting, even disabled veterans’ license.
+Acquiring a license will depend on your specific needs as a hunter, be it a regular license, a special license, or various permits for hunting, even disabled veterans’ licenses.

 There are about 15 species of waterfowl in the state of Arizona.